albertopd/challenge-data-analysis-sql/README.md

 ### Business Creation Trends During the COVID-19 Pandemic

 - How Many Companies Were Created During the Pandemic?
-- Where Were More Companies Created During COVID-19?
+- What Was the Distribution of Company Creations by Region?
-- What Were the Top 5 Municipalities for Company Creations During COVID-19?
+- Where Were Companies Created The Most?
-- What Were the Top 5 Sectors for Company Creations During COVID-19?
+- Which Sectors Boomed During the Pandemic?

 ---